vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 > _This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages._

 MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS secured policies published by the receiving (inbound) mail server.
-This ensures that TLS connections between mail servers are both encrypted and valide, preventing attackers from downgrading the connection or intercept messages through man-in-the-middle attacks.
+This ensures that TLS connections between mail servers are both encrypted and valid, preventing attackers from downgrading the connection or intercept messages through man-in-the-middle attacks.

 Since port 25 does not use authentication (MTA-to-MTA delivery), implementing an MTA-STS policy enforces TLS encryption and certificate validation between MTA’s, this ensures the confidentiality of email delivery.